agrc/masquerade/README.md

 ![political districts](./screenshots/political-districts.png)

 Once Masquerade has been added as a locator to your project, you can also use it as an input address locator with the [Geocode Addresses geoprocessing tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/geocoding/geocode-addresses.htm) for batch geocoding of address data.
-This makes Masquerade a much easier alternative to the our old [Geocoding Toolbox](https://github.com/agrc/geocoding-toolbox).
+This makes Masquerade an easier alternative to the [Geocoding Toolbox](https://github.com/agrc/geocoding-toolbox).

 ### Web AppBuilder/Experience Builder